mbrucher/AudioTK/README.md

 ### 1.5.0
 * Adding a Munro-Piazza model for tube filters with Python wrappers
+* Optimized distortion and preamplifier filters by using fmath exp calls

 ### 1.4.1
 * Vectorized x4 the IIR part of the IIR filter